 The Flood - a depiction of the 1953 flood by Frank Forward, DOA, reproduced courtesy of Southwold Museum where the painting hangs (www.southwoldmuseum.org)

 The object of the Society is the furtherance and enjoyment of art.
 While there is no selection of paintings for the annual exhibition and all members make their own choice of their works to exhibit, the consistent success of the Society’s exhibition can be measured by the significant number of works sold each year.

 A booklet detailing the history of the Society - The History of the Beccles Society of Artists 1969-1990 - was written a few years ago by Reg Jones and Joy Holloway.
 This can be viewed by clicking on the link at the bottom of the page.

-For a list of forthcoming speakers and other events, please see the News and events page.
+For a list of forthcoming speakers and other events, please see the Programme and Events page.

 History of Beccles Society of Artists booklet

 The booklet belows gives a fascinating insight into the history of the Society.
 We would welcome contact from the relatives of Roy Jones and Joy Holloway to enable us to discuss using the booklet further - if you know who/where they are, please contact us.
 Please do not attempt to reproduce this document.